NetScaler on Azure use cases

-NetScaler's single-pass architecture for traffic processing enables it to perform many functions simultaneously — including security inspections — without causing delays that can impact the application end-user experience.
+NetScaler's one-pass architecture for traffic processing enables it to perform many functions simultaneously — including security inspections — without causing delays that can impact the application end-user experience.
 By using NetScaler, you get stronger security and optimal application performance compared to Azure’s native load balancer.

 Centralized management to save time and reduce configuration errors